 One of the reasons I like trying new lessons at the end of the year is that my students already know me, my expectations, and our procedures, so I can focus more on the actual implementation of the lesson than I normally would.
 You could try to implement a new type of technology that you’d like to use more of next year, such as Flipgrid or Google Classroom.
 You could also try new STEM projects or discover new ways to integrate science and social studies.
 I’ll probably attempt one more classroom transformation before the end of the year too.
 I find that the first time I teach a lesson, I find different parts I can tweak and modify, so my test run allows me to perfect my new lessons and ideas.

 I also love finding ways to take learning outdoors.
 I’ve created an Outdoor Math Scavenger Hunt.
-In the scavenger hunt, there are nine different math activities for students, and they all require just a few extra materials and not a lot of extra prep.
+There are nine different math activities for students, and they all require just a few extra materials and not a lot of extra prep.
 I like to have students work with a partner and take a clipboard, pencil, and recording sheet outside for the scavenger hunt.

 I printed a colorful label with directions for each of the activities and taped the label to a basket.
 Inside the basket, I placed any supplies or materials that would be needed for the activity.
 I placed the baskets in random locations around the playground so students could spread out, but where I could also supervise all students at the same time.

-I never feel like I have enough time for elaborate projects during the year, which is unfortunate because I love projects.
+I never feel like I have enough time for elaborate projects during the year.
+This is unfortunate, because I love projects.
 The last few weeks of the year are a great time to engage students in large projects, especially the ones that will keep students motivated and allow them to apply what they’ve learned throughout the year.
-You could allow students to have extreme flexibility through a time such as Genius Hour, or you could assign more specific projects, such as a Museum Wax Project.
+You could allow students to have extreme flexibility through a time such as Genius Hour.
+Or, you could assign more specific projects, such as a Museum Wax Project.
 I’ve always loved incorporating geography and travel into my instruction, because that’s something I personally enjoy, so one of my favorite projects is my “Great Explorations” project.

-I have two versions of this project, one with a focus on states and one with a focus on different countries.
-This is a 100 point project, where students try to earn 100 points by completing activities that have a different point value based on the difficulty of the task.
-I’ve created 10 point, 25 point, 50 point, and 75 point activities, with a total of 17 potential projects that students can choose to complete.
+I have two versions of this project.
+One with a focus on states and one with a focus on different countries.
+In this project, students try to earn 100 points by completing activities that have a different point value based on the difficulty of the task.
+I’ve created 10, 25, 50, and 75 point activities, with 17 total potential projects that students can choose to complete.
 There is a wide variety of activities to address many different learning styles.
 I’ve also created thorough direction cards for each of the activities.
 I’ll print and laminate a few copies of each card, so that I can use them year after year.

 I may also incorporate this reflection into my writing workshop.
-I may have students reflect on how their mindset has changed over the school year or what they have learned over the course of the year.
+This way, students can reflect on how their mindset has changed or what they have learned over the course of the year.

-Of course, I do squeeze in some art and some extra fun activities too…more about those soon!
+Of course, I do squeeze in some art and some extra fun activities too, so it’s not only teaching after testing…more about those soon!